apache/spark/docs/quick-start.md

 # Where to Go from Here
 Congratulations on running your first Spark application!

-* For an in-depth overview of the API, start with the [RDD programming guide](rdd-programming-guide.html), or see "Programming Guides" menu for other components.
+* For an in-depth overview of the API, start with the [RDD programming guide](rdd-programming-guide.html) and the [SQL programming guide](sql-programming-guide.html), or see "Programming Guides" menu for other components.
 * For running applications on a cluster, head to the [deployment overview](cluster-overview.html).
 * Finally, Spark includes several samples in the `examples` directory ([Scala]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples),